 The end result?

-- A network of colleagues from other libraries with expertise in
+- A network of colleagues from other libraries with expertise in this discipline

 - A local report on the specific landscape of researchers on your campus